Anton Forti: Theater am Kärntnertor, and later years

 In 1829 Wenzel Robert von Gallenberg became lessee of the Theater am Kärntnertor, and Forti was pensioned.
 He made successful appearances in Prague, Hamburg and Berlin; after his guest appearance in Berlin in June 1829 he was engaged there at the Königsstädtisches Theater until the end of 1830.
-From 1831 to 1842 he occasionally appeared again at the royal court theatre in Vienna.
+From 1831 to 1842 he occasionally appeared again at the royal court theater in Vienna.
 "His voice had lost its charm, and his increasing corpulence spoiled his acting," wrote Carl Ferdinand Pohl.

 He retired after winning first prize in a public lottery.
 In later years he withdrew from public life, suffering from an eye ailment.
 He died in Vienna in 1859.